Home » Symptoms » Dog Symptoms A-Z » Pain in the Lumbar Region

 Basics and possible causes

-A dog’s lumbar region consists of the lower spine, which comprises several vertebrae, intervertebral discs, muscles, and nerves.
+A dog’s lumbar region consists of the lower spine, which is made up of several vertebrae, intervertebral discs, muscles, and nerves.
 This structure is susceptible to a variety of problems that can cause pain.
 A common cause is the degeneration of the intervertebral discs, which occurs with age and can lead to a herniated disc.
 This puts pressure on the nerves and causes pain.

 Genetic factors can also play a role.
-Some dog breeds are more prone to back problems, e.g., dachshunds or French bulldogs, which often suffer from herniated discs.
+Some dog breeds are more prone to back problems, such as Dachshunds or French Bulldogs, which frequently suffer from herniated discs.
 Overweight can also strain the spine and cause or worsen pain.

 Typical accompanying symptoms